DarthXerox/Minesweeper/README.md

 # Minesweeper
-my take on minesweeper, completely my work, except for the graphics
+My take on minesweeper, stil a work IN PROGRESS Completely my work, except for the graphics